 Trial of DAO

-If a histamine blood test is unavailable to you, you could try a histamine intolerance diet and add a DAO supplement at each meal (see more on this below).
-If your symptoms resolve, you could have low DAO.
+If you cannot get your blood tested, starting a histamine intolerance diet is the next best solution.
+With each meal, add a DAO supplement (see more on this below).
+If your symptoms resolve, this may indicate low DAO levels.

 How to Treat Histamine Intolerance?

-As a medical professional, after years of working with patients in my clinic, I found there are simple actions anyone can take to address their histamine intolerance symptoms.
+After years of working with patients in my clinic, I found simple actions that anyone can take to address histamine intolerance symptoms.

-For people with histamine intolerance symptoms, step one is to minimize dietary histamine.
+To address the root cause of histamine intolerance, you must first minimize dietary histamine.
 Do this by eating a low-histamine diet and avoiding foods that block DAO.
 I also recommend taking a DAO supplement such as Histazyme for immediate relief.
-I’ve had so many members of my community tell me how Histazyme has provided them with the freedom of not having to worry about histamine intolerance when eating out.
+I’ve had many success stories from my patients telling me how relieved they feel not having to worry about histamine intolerance when eating out.

-When I was battling histamine intolerance, this supplement was a life-saver for me.
+When battling histamine intolerance, this supplement was a lifesaver for me.
 I wouldn’t have a meal without it!
 One or two capsules no more than 15 minutes before you eat will help your body respond to symptoms.

 Address the Root Cause of Your Histamine Intolerance

 If you think a gut infection is causing your body’s histamine intolerance, I recommend completing my Leaky Gut Breakthrough® Program.
-It includes diagnostic quizzes, meal plans, supplements, and handy tools to help you address your gut health and symptoms from the comfort of your home.
+It includes diagnostic quizzes, meal plans, supplement recommendations, and handy tools that equip you to address your gut health symptoms, all from the comfort of your home.

 Additional Resources